-On the 30 June 2020, Dr Dilys Roe, Chair – IUCN Sustainable Use and Livelihoods Specialist Group (SULi) and Dr Amy Dickman, Director – Ruaha Carnivore Project, University of Oxford, presented to the All-Party Parliamentary Group (APPG) for Shooting and Conservation, Chaired by Sir Geoffrey Clifton-Brown MP (‘Benefit in Kind’ listing the British Association for Shooting and Conservation duly noted).
+On the 30 June 2020, Dr Dilys Roe, Chair – IUCN Sustainable Use and Livelihoods Specialist Group (SULi) [and Board Member of advocacy group, Resource Africa UK] and Dr Amy Dickman, Director – Ruaha Carnivore Project, University of Oxford, presented to the All-Party Parliamentary Group (APPG) for Shooting and Conservation, chaired by Sir Geoffrey Clifton-Brown MP (‘Benefit in Kind’ listing the British Association for Shooting and Conservation duly noted).

 There are a number of concerns raised by the presentation to this APPG, with the assertion that those with an opinion opposed to trophy hunting “Often comes down to (ill-informed) moral argument” (slide 27).
 The implication being that despite “The UK public hates trophy hunting & wants a ban” (slide 2), this is an ill-informed position in the presenters’ opinion.
 Such derision of public opinion (and dismissing an abhorrence of trophy hunting as “ill-informed“) has consequences when one relies on public support, as the World Wide Fund for Nature (WWF) has now discovered.